 In August 2015, three Exelon merchant plants (four reactors) failed to clear the capacity auction for 2018-19 – Oyster Creek, Quad Cities and Three Mile Island.
-The clearing price was $167/MWe per day (except for two small areas: $215 and $225/MWe/day) under new rules offering bonuses for reliability and penalties for failure to supply.
+Byron did clear it.
+The clearing price was $167/MWe-day (except for two small areas: $215 and $225/MWe-day) under new rules offering bonuses for reliability and penalties for failure to supply.
 Exelon noted: "This auction was the first held under FERC’s new 'capacity performance' reforms designed to spur investments in power plants that will improve their performance and strengthen electric grid reliability."
 This is a "step in the right direction to recognize nuclear energy's high reliability," and "while three of our plants in the PJM did not clear, we view the auction results as an encouraging sign that these reforms will begin to level the playing field."
 Total supply commitments rose to $10.9 billion.

 In September 2015 all Exelon’s Illinois nuclear plants in the PJM region cleared the transition capacity auctions for the 2016-17 year and for the 2017-18 year.
-These are supplementary to the earlier base auctions for those years and designed to boost relaibility.
-As a result, the company will defer any decisions about the future of its Quad Cities and Byron nuclear plants and will bid Quad Cities, Byron, Three Mile Island and all eligible nuclear plants into the 2019-2020 PJM capacity auction in 2016.
+These are supplementary to the earlier base auctions for those years and designed to boost reliability.
+The May 2015 PJM auction cleared at $216/MWe-day.
+As a result, the company deferred any decisions about the future of its Quad Cities and Byron nuclear plants and will bid Quad Cities, Byron, Three Mile Island and all eligible nuclear plants into the 2019-2020 PJM capacity auction in 2016.
 Exelon said that deferring any decision on Quad Cities and Byron was “only a short-term reprieve.
 Policy reforms are still needed to level the playing field for all forms of clean energy and best position the state of Illinois to meet EPA's new carbon reduction rules."
 The Illinois EPA calculated the incremental societal cost of losing two plants at more than $10 billion – excluding the major cost of higher energy bills, reduced electric reliability and lost jobs.

 Following the 2014 auction, FERC said it was actively considering ways it can ensure that base-load power sources, such as nuclear plants, are appropriately valued and their viability maintained in wholesale electricity markets.
 FERC’s focus is on capacity markets and how they should take into account the full value of a base-load power plant.
 Also whether there are appropriate incentives for plants that contribute to the country’s electric reliability to survive and continue providing those services.